Ankur-maurya/SectionFInheritance/src/inheritance/README.md

 We inherit properties from more than one parent class.

 ### Hybrid Inheritance.
-Required an Abstract Class or an Interface.
+Requires an Abstract Class or an Interface.

 ## Types of Polymorphism